This is a guest post by Jermaine Reyes, Content Marketing Manager at Uberflip.

 The answers to these questions will form the basis of how you fuse the content experience with your event experience.
 When done right, your audience will see them as indistinguishable, where the content experience is part of the event itself.

-To learn more about how you can use events and content to engage with prospects as they move through the funnel, join Event Farm's CMO, Alexandra Gibson, and Uberflip's VP of Marketing, Shannon Dougall, on Thursday, April 27, at 1 pm EDT / 10 am PDT for our webinar: Online + Offline: Using in-person events and content experiences to engage with prospects throughout the buyer's journey.
+To learn more about how you can use events and content to engage with prospects as they move through the funnel, watch our on-demand webinar: Online + Offline: Using in-person events and content experiences to engage with prospects throughout the buyer's journey.
 During the webinar, you'll learn:

 - How different types of events fuel top-of-funnel growth, engage middle-of-the-funnel prospects, and close bottom-of-the-funnel deals